alastria/alastria-node/README.md

 ## WARNING
 THIS REPOSITORY IS DEPRECATED.
-* TO INSTALL A NODE ON T NETWORK (QUORUM) PLEASE VISIT HERE: https://github.com/alastria/alastria-node-quorum (https://github.com/alastria/alastria-node-quorum)
+* TO INSTALL A NODE ON T NETWORK (QUORUM) PLEASE VISIT: https://github.com/alastria/alastria-node-quorum
-* TO INSTALL A NODE ON B NETWORK (HYPERLEDGER BESU) PLEASE VISIT: https://github.com/alastria/alastria-node-besu (https://github.com/alastria/alastria-node-besu)
+* TO INSTALL A NODE ON B NETWORK (HYPERLEDGER BESU) PLEASE VISIT: https://github.com/alastria/alastria-node-besu

 ---